top of page

 Our projects are designed to:

-Shine a light on the invisibility of women writers who have been lost to obscurity in history.
+Shine a light on women who have been lost to obscurity in history.

-Unearth their lost stories and voices to inspire women writing today.
+Unearth their stories and voices to inspire women to write today.

 connect & support local women writers

-Encourage and empower emerging young writers to believe in the importance of their own voices and stories.
+Encourage and empower emerging young artists to believe in the importance of their voices and stories.

 Wingecarribee Women Writers emerged from a writing retreat at Life at Springfield in the Southern Highlands in November 2021.
 The retreat, called ‘True Life Stories’, led by Kate Forsyth and Belinda Murrell, focused on their work writing Searching for Charlotte: The Fascinating Story of Australia’s First Children’s Author.

-The charlotte project is the first initiative of
+The Charlotte Project was the first initiative of

 Wingecarribee Women Writers